‘Riverdale’ Star Camila Mendes Gets Cheeky In A Tiny Blue Bikini: ‘BumBum Brasileira’

 The CW star, who portrays Veronica Lodge in the drama series — which has just completed its fourth season and final season on the network — lay in the bright sun for the dramatic image.

 She wore a deep blue bikini that featured a Brazilian-cut bottom.
 The back of the bathing suit top had a unique tie feature, with two straps coming over the shoulders and meeting with two straps that came around her upper back.
 The skimpy number secured in a big bow.
 The stunner appeared to have a glorious, golden tan that covered her entire body.
+If this photo is any indication, she is continuing to work on her tan while in quarantine due to the coronavirus pandemic.

 Camila lay on top of a brightly colored yellow, white, and blue striped beach blanket.
 It was placed on an area that featured lush, green grass.
 In the distance, a red and black soccer ball was seen next to a crumpled blue towel.
 In the distance, the back end of a small black-and-tan dog could be seen as it walked out of the camera’s range.